simonlmn/can-wifi-gateway-stiebel-eltron/README.md

 Pre-condition: you have built the necessary hardware (e.g. based on https://github.com/simonlmn/can-wifi-gateway-hardware) and have uploaded the `wifi-gateway` sketch to the ESP8266 NodeMCU board and the `serial-can-bridge` to a the Arduino Nano.

  1. Connect the gateway to your heatpump's CAN (aka BUS) terminals, which normally includes both the CAN H and L lines as well as the ground and +12V supply lines.

+    > [!NOTE]
-    Note: where you find these terminals depends on the heatpump model and setup.
+    > Where you find these terminals depends on the heatpump model and setup.
 As CAN is a _bus_ system, you can basically connect to it at either end or between existing nodes.
 For example, directly at the heatpump controller or at/after a WPM or room control unit.
 Bus termination must be set accordingly at the ends only or otherwise the entire communication can break down!

+    > [!IMPORTANT]
+    > Connecting a device not officially approved by the manufacturer to your heatpump may void its warranty!
+It is possible for the gateway to interfere with the normal communication necessary for your heatpump to work correctly, which may lead to, for example, decreased performance, outages and temporary or permanent damage.

+    > [!WARNING]
+    > Connecting to the bus may require to remove a protective cover of the heatpump to access the terminals.
+While the CAN terminals are low-voltage/low-power, the mains voltage, high power terminals are usually close by and are also exposed.
+    >
+    > **Working close to exposed mains level electrical installation is dangerous and can be lethal!** It is important to follow certain safety protocols, which usually include turning off the respective breaker(s) and testing/ensuring that power is actually turned off and stays turned off while working on the equipment.
+Doing any kind of work on mains level installation may also be outright illegal at your location.

- 2. When the gateway has power, it will start up into _config mode_ as it does not have a WiFi configuration yet.
+ 1. When the gateway has power, it will start up into _config mode_ as it does not have a WiFi configuration yet.
 It starts its own WiFi access point and will appear as `can-wifi-gw-<chip-id>`.
 The blue LED on the ESP8266 will blink slowly in this mode.

- 3. Connect to the WiFi.
+ 2. Connect to the WiFi.
 It should automatically open a captive portal to configure the WiFi to connect to (e.g. your home network).

     If the captive portal does not automatically show up, you can manually open a browser and go to `192.168.4.1`.

     ![WiFi Configuration](docs/images/wifi-manager-t.png)

- 4. Save the configuration, the gateway will automatically restart and will try to connect to the configured WiFi from now on.
+ 3. Save the configuration, the gateway will automatically restart and will try to connect to the configured WiFi from now on.

     If the connection fails (e.g. the entered WiFi password is wrong), it will start in _config mode_ again so you can fix the configuration (this will again be indicated by the slow blinking blue LED).
 It will automatically restart every 5 minutes though in order to prevent staying in _config mode_ if there was only a temporary connection problem.

- 5. Find out which IP address was assigned to the gateway.
+ 4. Find out which IP address was assigned to the gateway.
 This is typically shown on the administration interface of your WiFi router.
 The gateway will have the hostname `can-wifi-gw-<chip-id>`.

- 6. Open the address in a browser (HTTP, not HTTPS!) and the administration UI will show up.
+ 5. Open the address in a browser (HTTP, not HTTPS!) and the administration UI will show up.
 The first screen shows the general status and diagnostic information.
 Especially the logs are useful to diagnose problems.

     ![Status Screen](docs/images/ui-status-screen-t.png)

- 7. Go to the "Configuration" screen and set the base settings to be able to interact with your heatpump:
+ 6. Go to the "Configuration" screen and set the base settings to be able to interact with your heatpump:

     ![Configuration Screen](docs/images/ui-config-screen-t.png)